Omkar211202/Omkar211202.github.io/content/MBA/Business Strategy.md

 Though, we may fathom or think that only one core strength can give competitive advantage, no, sometimes a set of activities interlock with each other to give a strategic advantage.

-The case of South West airlines that cut down the price of tickets, also did not serve meals on the plane, seats were not comfortable, only short distance flights were available etc.
-A group of such activities made  the airlines profitable.
+The case of South West airlines where they cut down the price of tickets, did not serve meals on the plane, the seats were sleek, only short distance flights were available etc. are but illustrations to show that the series of activities taken to run the low cost carrier.

 The following are few strategic positions in the open market:
 - variety based: focus only on a small niche in the market place.
-(MRF Tyres)
+(MRF Tyers)
-- Needs based: providing the product for only a type o customers and not for all.
+- Needs based: providing the product for only a type of customers and not for all.
 (Gita press)
 - access based: trying to reach people who are generally not tapped by the large players.
 (Starlink)

 How is strategy made??